SingleDigitIQ/cozylights/README.md

 **WARNING:**

 **1. after removing Cozy Lights from your world you will be left with spheres of unknown nodes.
-Easiest could be to reenable the mod and call ```/clearlights``` in all locations Cozy Lights are active.**
+Easiest could be to reenable the mod, type ```/uncozymode``` and visit all locations Cozy Lights are active.**

 **2. if you have override_engine_lights enabled, then in case you ever remove Cozy Lights mod from your world, you will be left with broken lights.
 To fix it, you will need to use the mod fixmap or anything that updates/fixes engine lights. override_engine_lights is disabled by default, so it should be safe.**